Step-by-Step Guide

 Analyze Your Support Ticket Data and Identify Automation Targets

 Export and analyze your last six to twelve months of support tickets to understand what your team actually handles.
-Categorize tickets by type, such as order status, billing, product questions, technical issues, complaints, and account management.
+Categorize tickets by type — order status, billing, product questions, technical issues, complaints, and account management.
 Calculate the volume and percentage for each category.
 Typically 60 to 80 percent of tickets fall into a handful of categories that are highly automatable.

 Calculate the potential time savings by multiplying the number of automatable tickets by the average handling time per ticket.
 This gives you a concrete estimate of the hours your team will save and the cost reduction you can expect.
 Use these numbers to set realistic goals for your AI support deployment.